DavidTParks/dev-portfolio-2.0/content/blogs/loadtest-your-nuxt-api-with-k6.md

 ## Wrapping up

 Excellent!
-We have successfully created a **Nuxt API endpoint** using **Express** and **serverMiddleware**, as well as deployed our application and API to the cloud and tested the API under a heavy load using **k6**.
+We have successfully created a **Nuxt API** using **Express** and **serverMiddleware**, as well as deployed our application and API to the cloud and tested the API under a heavy load using **k6**.
 It's up to you to extend the API and load testing script to meet the expected needs for your project, but I hope this gets you started on the right foot!

 Thanks for reading.